Distrokid Is Taking Over Your Brain

 So it sounds to me like they’re saying that you will save on time and headache rather than not actually win an infringement case.
 But they purposely don’t say too much here to leave you with a large grey area full of questions.
-I for one don’t have the time for those questions and would rather just get my songs copyrighted.
+I, for one, don’t have the time for those questions and would instead just get my songs copyrighted.

 Do I Need To Copyright My Music Before Distribution?

 It's not a must to copyright your music before you distribute it.
 If you want to take the risk and you don't feel like copyrighting is in your budget, go ahead and do so.
 You do have proof of upload when you publish your work on social media, streaming sites, and even when you communicate in emails.
 I understand people who feel like this is enough to get by.

 But I strongly recommend copyrighting your music as a creator, especially if you have excellent content.
 I like to copyright my own work in bundles to save money on the process.
 This is referred to as multiple works claims, and you can get more info on that type of claim here on the Copyright.gov site.